bufbuild/buf-action/README.md

 ### Versioning

-To ensure the version of `buf` is consistent across workflows it's recommended to always use an explicit version.
+For reproducible builds, you can pin to an explicit version of `buf` by setting `version`.

 ```yaml
 - uses: bufbuild/buf-action@v0.1